Modbus-Monitor/docs/docs/products/xpf/user-guide.md

     2. License window appears automatically
     3. Click **"Trial"** button to begin evaluation period
     4. License Information Panel shows how many days are left in your evaluation period
-    5. Start using the application immediately with full functionality
+    5. Start using the application immediately with limited functionality.
+Runtime and some features are restricted and requires full license.

-    **Trial Features:**
-    - ✅ All features unlocked (Client, Server, Scanner, Charts, Logging, Online Maps)
-    - ✅ No watermarks or limitations on functionality
-    - ✅ Save and load configuration files
-    - ✅ Time-limited evaluation period
-    - ✅ Convert to full license anytime during or after trial
-    - ✅ No data loss when upgrading from trial to licensed

 **Main Steps to Activate the Software:**